Allison Balfour: Torture

 Henry Colville attempted to gain sufficient evidence from Balfour to enable Patie to take action against his brother, John Stewart.
 She was subjected to brutal torture for a period of forty-eight hours with Colville assuming the roles of "interrogator and spiritual comforter".
 Her legs were enclosed in a contraption called caschielawes, a device made of iron that could be heated by a furnace until the victim's flesh started to burn.
 When she lost consciousness, as she did several times, the device was removed until she could be roused and the torture resumed.
 As Balfour continued to protest her innocence, Colville turned his attention to her husband, her son, and her seven-year-old daughter.
 Taillifeir, her husband, was tortured in front of her by the use of lang irons although it is unclear exactly what type of device this was.
-Marwick describes them as being fetters but historian Sigurd Towrie characterises them as a method of pressing by placing 700 lb of stones on the victims body.
+Marwick describes them as being fetters but historian Sigurd Towrie characterises them as a method of pressing by placing 700 lb of stones on the victim's body.
 When Balfour still would not confess she was forced to watch her son having his legs put into an iron boot.
 The device, which stretched from his knee to his ankle, was struck fifty-seven times with a large hammer.
 The boots inflict severe crushing and mutilation to the flesh and bones.

 Balfour reached her breaking-point when Colville tortured her daughter.
 He placed the young girl's hands in thumbscrews, also called pinniewinkles, pulverising the child's fingers.
 Colville assured Balfour that she would not be executed if she confessed.
 She relented and finally Colville secured enough of an admission of guilt for the court to be able to sentence her.